robimengote/Automated-Cloud-ETL-Pipeline-for-Retail-Sales-Analytics/README.md

 ---

 ## 📖 Executive Summary
-Designed and deployed a fully automated, production-grade data pipeline for **Amante's Decadent Moist Cakes**, a retail business in Manila.
+Designed and deployed a fully automated, production-grade data pipeline for **Amante's Decadent Moist Cakes**, a retail business in San Pablo City, Laguna.
 This system eliminates manual data entry by extracting daily POS reports from email, transforming them via Python in the cloud, and updating a Power BI dashboard—all with zero human intervention.

 ### ⚡ Key Features
 * **100% Automation:** Reduced daily manual data entry from 30 mins to **0 mins**.